agattani123/pear-hackathon-extension/README.md

 # Bridge: Productivity Chrome Extension with Context-Driven Document Navigation

 This project integrates:
-- A **Chrome extension** for context-aware tab switching and text highlighting
+- A Chrome extension for context-aware tab switching and text highlighting
-- A **Google Docs fetcher** using the Docs API
+- A Google Docs backend using the Docs API
-- A **Local LLM server** that evaluates relevance between the Google Doc and reference HTML tabs
+- A local LLM server that evaluates relevance between the Google Doc and reference documents

 ---